rivet-lang/rivet-lang.github.io/README.md

-# website
-The Rive programming language website
+# The Rivet programming language website